Locally Prominent Semantic Features

 Highly Visible Nighttime Landmarks and Audible Landmarks

-Another approach to Finding Locally Prominent Semantic Features means using senses to help locally7 prominent landmarks stand out.
+Another approach to Finding Locally Prominent Semantic Features means using senses to help locally prominent landmarks stand out.

 The navigation computer can select, based at least in part on context data associated with a location on a path, including a plurality of locations, at least one landmark for use in navigation at the location.
 For example, the navigation computer can determine a context, including the time of day, season, and amount of traffic proximate to a vantage point.
 Based on, for example, context indicating that night has fallen, the navigation computer can select a landmark that becomes illuminated and not cloaked in darkness.

 The navigation computer can generate at least one navigational instruction that references at least one landmark.
 At least one navigational instruction can include visual instructions.
-These can be text displayed on a display device.
+These can show as text displayed on a display device.
 We could also hear audible instructions.
-These would be instructions emitted from an audio output device.
+Such as instructions emitted from an audio output device.
 For example, the navigation computer can generate audible instructions describing the appearance of a landmark (e.g., “a statue of a horse with a rider”) and the location of the landmark (e.g., “on your right at the next intersection”).

 Determining A Rate at Which Each of the Features Occurs Within

-Determining, based at least in part on the plurality of semantic tags, a rate at which each of the features occurs within a predetermined area can get used to identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining, based at least in part on the plurality of semantic tags, a rate at which each of the features occurs within a predetermined area can get used to identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can determine the rate at which each feature (e.g., the height of high-rise buildings) occurs within a two-hundred square meter area.

-Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used to identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used to identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.

 For example, in determining a building to use as a landmark among a group of buildings, the navigation computer can determine that the building with a height that occurs less frequently than an average rate of heights (e.g., a very tall high-rise building with a height that is in a height range that occurs once in every thousand high-rise buildings).